kubernetes-sigs/kustomize/site/content/en/docs/Reference/API/Kustomization File/replacements.md

 The source field is a selector that determines the source of the value by finding a match to the specified GVKNN.
 All the subfields of `source` are optional, but the source selection must resolve to a single resource.
+Alternatively, you can specify a literal string value for the source directly in the `sourceValue` field.

 #### Targets
 Replacements will be applied to all targets that are matched by the `select` field and